aarushgupta/Twitter_Sentiment_Analysis/README.md

 ### To-do
 1. Add instructions for using the models
 2. Add Ensemble Model
-3. Refactor code of models available
+3. Refactor code of existing models